Updated May 7, 2026

 Accept your choice

 Once a treatment choice is made, it is best to fully accept that decision rather than worrying about whether it was the right choice.
 As stated above, there is no right or wrong choice.
 Problems may arise, but it cannot be known what would have happened if the other option had been made.
-The goal is to get through the year of time limited therapy or to take the BTK inhibitor until it stops working.
+The goal is to get through the year of time limited therapy or to take the BTKi until it stops working.
 A therapy change can occur if side effects can’t be addressed with a dose adjustment or other medications.
-Since there are options, don’t accept significant discomfort or disability while on a protocol.
+Since there are options, don’t accept significant discomfort or disability while on a treatment protocol.

 Celebrate success

 There are many points in the course of therapy that justify celebration.
-That includes: completing the six cycles of O, completing the first year of treatment, normalization of blood tests, shrinkage of lymph nodes, a good measurement of residual disease, and every anniversary (on a BTK inhibitor or in remission) after that.
+That includes: completing the six cycles of infusion therapy, completing the first year of treatment, normalization of blood tests, shrinkage of lymph nodes, a good measurement of residual disease, and every anniversary (on a BTK inhibitor or in remission) after that.
 Plan to share the news with friends and family and to celebrate with those who have helped along the journey.

 What I chose